Algo Mágico: Commercial

 "Algo Mágico" debuted and peaked at number 69 on Spain's official weekly chart on May 7, 2020.
-In Latin America, the song entered Billboard Argentina Hot 100 at number 100 on September 12, 2020, and was certified diamond + platinum by the Asociación Mexicana de Productores de Fonogramas y Videogramas (AMPROFON), for track-equivalent sales of over 360,000 units in Mexico.
+It was later certified platinum by the Productores de Música de España (PROMUSICAE), for track-equivalent sales of over 60,000 units in the country.
+In Latin America, the song entered Billboard Argentina Hot 100 at number 100 on September 12, 2020, and was certified diamond + platinum + gold by the Asociación Mexicana de Productores de Fonogramas y Videogramas (AMPROFON), for track-equivalent sales of over 390,000 units in Mexico.

 Promotion

 Music video

 An accompanying fanciful animated music video was released simultaneously with the song.
 The visual was directed by Sebastián Mejia and inspired by Japanese-style characters.
 It depicts two masked people traveling the world on a dragon, as they get to know each other deeply and unmask their feelings.
-As animated music vides had went viral because of COVID-19 pandemic restrictions at the time, Billboard highlighted 10 animated music videos released in 2020, asking their readers to vote for their favorite one, in which "Algo Mágico" was voted the best animated music video of the year.
+As animated music videos had gone viral because of COVID-19 pandemic restrictions at the time, Billboard highlighted 10 animated music videos released in 2020, asking their readers to vote for their favorite one, in which "Algo Mágico" was voted the best animated music video of the year.
 The video also won the award for Best Animated Video at the 2020 Noise Colectivo Awards.

 On July 7, 2020, Alejandro uploaded a dance video on his YouTube channel, which features himself dancing alongside his choreographer Fefe Burgos.